ubc-lib-geo/creating-index-maps/content/manually-create-index.md

 In the popup window, select the CRS you would like to use, click **Apply**, then **OK**.
 The CRS icon in the bottom right of the screen should now display the selected project CRS.

 ## Create grid
 Next, we will create and overlay a spatial grid which subdivides each rectangular-polygon feature of the original, base layer into quarters.
-In order to run the algorithm, we must first determine (1) the extent of the geographic area of interest and (2) the horizontal and vertical spacing between the boundaries of features.
+In order to run the algorithm, we must first determine:
+1. The extent of the geographic area of interest
+2. The horizontal and vertical spacing between the boundaries of features

 For our example, the geographic extent of Canada ranges from -48 to -144 degrees longitude and 40 to 88 degrees north latitude.
 While the vertical spacing will remain the same, at 2 degrees latitude, as a result of Canada's far-northern extent, its horizontal spacing changes from 4 degrees longitude to 8 in the High Arctic (80 to 88 degrees north).
 This means we will have to create two grids--one from 40 to 80 degrees latitude, the other from 80 to 88--and merge them.

 First, we'll create the "southern" grid.
-From the **Menu Toolbar**, select **Processing > Toolbox > Vector creation > Create grid***.
+From the **Menu Toolbar**, select **Processing > Toolbox > Vector creation > Create grid**.
 The values you input should look like this:

 ![](/img/create_grid_popup.PNG)